 Breast implant removal, also known as Explantation or Explant Surgery, is a procedure in which your current breast implants are removed.
 This can be done when; your implants have been in for a long time, if you’d like to change your current implant for either a bigger or smaller size, if there have been any implant-related complications or if you simply just want them out.

 A breast lift, also known as Mastopexy, is a surgical procedure where the removal of excess skin from your breasts and lifting them up occurs, reshaping them.
-Breast implant removal can be combined with a breast lift for a great result.
+We can combine Breast implant removal surgery with a breast lift for a great result.

 Considering Implant Removal and Replacement Surgery?
 Get the guide!